DopplerUniversity/php-fpm-nginx-laravel/README.md

 ## Install Doppler CLI in Ubuntu

-With the .env file for each environmennt now imported, it's time to install and configure the Doppler CLI on the machines hosting your Laravel application.
+With the .env file for each environment now imported, it's time to install and configure the Doppler CLI on the machines hosting your Laravel application.

 To install the Doppler CLI, run: